-Hernando Rojas is the Helen Firstbrook Franklin Professor of Journalism in the School of Journalism and Mass Communication, and the Director of the Latin American, Caribbean and Iberian Studies program at the University of Wisconsin-Madison.
+Hernando Rojas is Professor of Journalism and Mass Communication, Helen Firstbrook Franklin Chair, and Director of the Latin American, Caribbean, and Iberian Studies Programat the University of Wisconsin-Madison.
 His scholarship focuses on political communication, in particular examining: (a) the deployment of new communication technologies for social mobilization in a variety of contexts; (b) the influence of audience perceptions of media (and audience perceptions of media effects) on both public opinion and the structure of the public sphere; and (c) the conditions under which media support democratic governance.

 Rojas has served as Editor in Chief of the International Journal of Public Opinion Research and multiple editorial boards.
-He has held leadership positions in professional associations including AEJMC, ICA and WAPOR.
-Rojas holds courtesy research affiliations with the Colombian Center for Political Communication Research, Universidad Catolica de Chile and the Singapore Internet Research Center.
-Rojas received his doctorate in Mass Communication in 2005, from the University of Wisconsin, has an MA, also in Mass Communication, from the University of Minnesota, and a Law degree for Universidad Externado de Colombia.
+He has held leadership positions in professional associations including ICA, WAPOR and AEJMC.
+Rojas holds courtesy research affiliations with the Colombian Center for Political Communication Research, the Universidad Catolica in Chile, and the Singapore Internet Research Center.
+Rojas received his doctorate in Mass Communication in 2005, from the University of Wisconsin, has an MA, in Mass Communication, from the University of Minnesota, and a Law degree for Universidad Externado de Colombia.

 His professional background includes: (a) media publisher; (b) consultant to the United Nation’s Development Program; (c) public opinion consultant; (d) consultant for Public Radio, Public Television and the National Center for Outreach in the United States.